gurudattvshenoy/api_automation/README.md

-API automation framework developed using python request library and pytest. request library has methods which helps to make REST calls to the any application which exposes APIs. pytest is an unit test framework which helps in writing test cases.
+This API automation framework is developed using python requests library and pytest unit testing framework. request library has methods which helps to make REST calls to the any application which exposes APIs. pytest is an unit test framework which helps in writing test cases.